 The IRS has recently implemented changes to what is considered affordable, impacting the extent of contributions employers must make toward the health coverage of their eligible employees.

-For the plan to be considered affordable, an employee’s cost cannot exceed more than 8.39% of an employee’s household income for 2024.
-This is down from 9.12% for 2023.
+For the plan to be considered affordable, an employee’s cost cannot exceed more than 9.02% of an employee’s household income for 2025.
+This is up from 8.39% for 2024.
 Each year the threshold changes and the employer must recalculate affordability.

 ALE Affordability Safe Harbors